ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Category features have one encoder, the raw integer values coming from the input placeholders are mapped to either dense or sparse embeddings (one-hot encodings) and returned as outputs.
 Inputs are of size `b` while outputs are fo size `b x h` where `b` is the batch size and `h` is the dimensionality of the embeddings.

-he available encoder parameters arehe available encoder parameters are
+The available encoder parameters arehe available encoder parameters are

 - `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the mebeddings are initialized randomly, `sparse` meanse they are initialized to be one-hot encodings.
 - `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocaularyb_size, embedding_size)` for `dense` representations and exacly `vocaularyb_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).